Prerequisite: To use Logstash as an output, you must install and configure the Beats input plugin for Logstash.

 Every event sent to Logstash contains the following metadata fields that you can use in Logstash for indexing and filtering:

-The default is filebeat.
+The default is metricbeat.
 To change this value, set the

 The value of

 You can access this metadata from within the Logstash config file to set values dynamically based on the contents of the metadata.

 For example, the following Logstash configuration file for versions 2.x and 5.x sets Logstash to use the index and document type reported by Beats for indexing events into Elasticsearch:

 Events indexed into Elasticsearch with the Logstash configuration shown here will be similar to events directly indexed by Beats into Elasticsearch.